medeirosjd/phantom_generator/README.md

   **-f FORMAT, --format FORMAT** Define in which format the phantom will be saved.
 Any combination of the following three options are possible: t - save in a text file; m - save in a .mat file; p - save a png image

+  **-o OUTPUT_NAME, --output_name OUTPUT_NAME** Name of the output files (txt, mat and png).
+If a directory is used as input, this will be the subdirectory name

 Optional arguments:

-  **-o OUTPUT_NAME, --output_name OUTPUT_NAME** Name of the output files (txt, mat and png).
-The files will be saved in the same directory where the configuration file is located.
-The configuration file name is used if the output name is not informed

   **-v VERBOSITY, --verbosity VERBOSITY** Enables verbose output.
 Values: 'on' and 'off' (without quotes)